-At present, the city is planning to implement a new parking strategy that will introduce stronger regulation of car parking and encourage the use of alternative transport modes.
+The city is planning to implement a new parking strategy that will introduce stronger regulation of car parking and encourage the use of alternative transport modes.
 There are also planned investments to upgrade the public transport vehicle fleet and ticketing system, and refurbish the city's main boulevards: Alexandru Lapusneanu Blvd./1st Decembrie Blvd, and 1st May Boulevard/Managliei street.
 The street refurbishments will rebalance the allocation of street space by introducing bus lanes and cycle lanes, and improving footways.
+More precisely, interventions include the development of dedicated bike lane segregated from car traffic, the expansion of the cycling network, the refurbishment of sidewalks to ensure accessibility to public transport, changes in urban furniture, and the use of technology and smart tools to ensure safety.
+Furthermore, as of 2020, several policy plans